axr167/interview-prep/technical-rounds/ctci/04/readme.md

     }

 Method 2: If root = null height = -1.
 Get height of left and right.
 If either left or right is unbalanced, return -2.
 Otherwise check if current node is unbalanced.
 If it is, return -2 otherwise return height.
-This is O(n) because each node's height is checked only once.
+This is O(n) because every time we visit the node we get the height in constant time.

     private int getHeight(TreeNode root) {
         if(root == null)